Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * A specific incentive for coders to write memory-efficient code, and provide the ability for unused data to be deleted, if they want their Actors to be considered high quality and trustworthy.
 * A partial disincentive to hoard memory allocations (since expected future cap additions may devalue large memory holdings).
 * When space becomes scarce, there is an incentive for less economically viable applications to wind up operations and sell their memory allocation.

+For convenience, memory purchases happen automatically if additional allocations are needed within a transaction.
+This means that in most cases, users need not be concerned with the specifics of managing their memory allowance.

 #### Runtime environment